RedHatSatellite/satellite-ansible-collection/develop/_sources/roles/lifecycle_environments.md.txt

   the environments are listed in the order the path would exist.
 It can't be changed after the lifecycle environment has been created.

+The following fields are required for a lifecycle environment but have defaults which make them optional for this role:

+- `organization`: Organization to create thw lifecycle environment for.
+Defaults to `satellite_organization` variable.

 The following fields are optional and will be omitted by default:

 - `description`: Description of the lifecycle environment